Call centers are the front line of customer service but many common call center problems can stand in the way of

 Training continuously is a great way to reinforce good practices and fix nasty habits.

-It’s normal if information doesn’t always sink in the first time around so it’s important to refresh and discuss any updates since the last training.
+It’s normal if the information doesn’t always sink in the first time so it’s important to refresh and discuss any updates since the last training.

-You can offer different types of training based on the content that needs to taught.
+You can offer different types of training based on the content that needs to be taught.
 Get creative and move away from the traditional classroom setting.
-Training through multimedia content, short quizzes, team reunions over dinner and drinks and team buildings are a great way to engage staff and get them excited about learning.
+Training through multimedia content, short quizzes, team reunions over dinner and drinks, and team buildings are a great way to engage staff and get them excited about learning.

 Training sessions don’t have to be boring.
-Playvox’s solution is designed to give agents targeted assistance to boost their knowledge and performance on a specific subject that the agent is struggling with.
+Playvox’s solution is designed to give agents targeted assistance to boost their knowledge and performance on a specific subject the agent is struggling with.
 Quizzes, videos and other multimedia content make training more interactive, fun and rewarding for the individual, rather than delivering cookie-cutter classroom learnings.

 The classic call center is usually an open space with dozens of call center agents on the phone at the same time trying to listen and assist their customer over the loud chatter of agents all doing the same thing.

-This not only stressful, but can be distracting and make focusing on calls harder than it should be.
+This is not only stressful but can be distracting and make focusing on calls harder than it should be.